Image conversion and PDF workflow guides

 Start from a guide when you still need help choosing a safe output, sequence, or privacy check.
 Start from the tool page when you already know the exact workflow and just need to process files.

-Where should HEIC to JPG and JPG to PNG searches land?
+Where should HEIC to JPG and JPG to PNG tasks begin?

-Those searches can enter through their exact-match routes, but they should still lead into the same converter, canonical pair routes, and workflow guidance instead of separate thin tools.
+Those tasks can start from exact format pages, but they should still lead into the same converter, related format guidance, and workflow checks.

 Do these guides also cover privacy, watermarking, and GIF workflows?